 Products Supported: All Current Series 3, CBA750, CBA250, CTR500, MBR1000, MBR800, MBR900, & MBR1200 router models.
 Click here to identify your router.

 Multi-Factor Authentication (MFA) adds a layer of security to Cradlepoint's NetCloud Manager (NCM) by requiring more than one form of authentication.
 Cradlepoint's implementation incorporates a one-time password (OTP) so that the two factors are something you know (the standard password) and something you have (OTP technology tied to, for example, a mobile phone).

 More specifically, Cradlepoint Multi-Factor Authentication uses TOTP (Time-Based One-Time Password Algorithm).
 To enable MFA, you must first set up a TOTP application, such as Google Authenticator or Microsoft's Authenticator, on a mobile phone or other device.

 Most TOTP applications send a new password every 30 seconds.

-Click here for NetCloud Manager (NCM) Multi-Factor Authentication for SSO NCM accounts.
+Click here for NetCloud Manager (NCM) Multi-Factor Authentication for legacy NCM accounts.

 Configuration Difficulty: Intermediate